damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.md

 ### BEFORE STARTING AT GITLAB

 * [ ] Hiring manager: Create issue for new hire in organization with relevant lines of the master checklist. (\cc new team member once they have a GitLab account)
-* [ ] HR: create Google account, firstname@gitlab.com or initial(s)@gitlab.com, email instructions to private email address, comment with private email below this issue, turn off [2FA enforcement](https://admin.google.com/gitlab.com/AdminHome#ServiceSettings/notab=1&service=securitysetting&subtab=org) and schedule reenabling it
+* [ ] CEO: create Google account, firstname@gitlab.com or initial(s)@gitlab.com, email instructions to private email address, comment with private email below this issue, turn off [2FA enforcement](https://admin.google.com/gitlab.com/AdminHome#ServiceSettings/notab=1&service=securitysetting&subtab=org) and schedule reenabling it
-* [ ] HR: inform Hiring manager that Google account has been created.
+* [ ] CEO: inform Hiring manager that Google account has been created by mentioning them with a comment in the issue.
 * [ ] Hiring manager: send an email to company address 'Please read https://about.gitlab.com/handbook/ and the relevant onboarding pages that are linked from there and let me know if you have any questions.'
 * [ ] New team member: read [Handbooks](https://about.gitlab.com/handbook/), and become comfortable with Git and the GitLab workflow.
 * [ ] New team member: provide signed contract to HR.
 * [ ] New team member: provide scan of photo ID to HR.
-* [ ] New team member: provide signed PIAA (proprietary information and assignment agreement) to HR.
+* [ ] New team member: provide signed PIAA (proprietary information and assignment agreement) to HR.(US employees have a PIAA included in their contract)
-* [ ] HR: file signed PIAA, contract, and photo ID in Dropbox and confirm receipt.
+* [ ] HR: file signed PIAA, contract, and photo ID in Dropbox and confirm receipt by commenting in the issue.

 ### WITHIN TWO DAYS OF STARTING

 #### For GitLab Inc employees only

 * [ ] HR: complete and submit an online Add New Hire Form (TriNet Passport=>My Workplace=> Add New Hire/Rehire).
 This will generate the welcome email to the employee at their work email on their first date of hire.
-* [ ] New employee: complete New Hire TriNet Passport 7 Steps Guide (need a link).
+* [ ] New employee: complete [New Hire TriNet Passport 7 Steps Guide](https://docs.google.com/a/gitlab.com/document/d/1CFIyByd1Kgmz5353_aASVI1D8QTyJ2Uy60ziQHEPTUI/edit?usp=sharing).
 The I-9 portion of this must be completed with the first two days of hire.
 Note- this is critical so you must contact HR@gitlab.com if you have difficulty with this form.
-* [ ] New employee: submit a completed New Employee Personal Information Form (need a link) to HR@gitlab.com
+* [ ] New employee: submit a completed [New Employee Personal Information Form](https://docs.google.com/a/gitlab.com/document/d/1oK_-me8inC6pyODjITxMHiq5C5NC88xQw6cwUBU5g1g/edit?usp=sharing) to HR@gitlab.com
-* [ ] HR: send a welcome letter which includes a link to the TriNet Employee Handbook  (need link) and a reminder link to the GitLab Handbook 'https://about.gitlab.com/handbook'.
-* [ ] New employee: read through the New Hire Benefits Guidebook (need link).
+* [ ] New employee: read through the [New Hire Benefits Guide](https://drive.google.com/a/gitlab.com/file/d/0B0dixQ9qzgilNlN0MnNFS29xWnB2SjNWVUk3dUV2aWlhejVR/view?usp=sharing).
 This will go over medical, dental, vision and voluntary benefits.
 Note - If you have any questions or need help within the TriNet system please contact the Employee Solution Center at 800-638-0461 or email them at employees@trinet.com.
-* [ ] HR: Set up new hire training with TriNet.
+* [ ] HR: Set up new hire training with TriNet (If necessary).

 #### For GitLab BV employees only